0xJakuzya/0xJakuzya/README.md

 ## About Me

-I am a third-year bachelor's student at PSUTI, specializing in Data Science.
-Currently, I am engaged in projects related to data science, continuously expanding my knowledge through both coursework and hands-on experience.
+I am currently a third-year undergraduate student at PSUTI, focusing on Data Science.
+I am actively involved in various data science projects, which allow me to deepen my understanding through both academic coursework and practical experience.

-Feel free to explore my repositories, where I share a variety of projects, experiments, and insights gained throughout my data science journey.
+You are welcome to check out my repositories, where I showcase a diverse range of projects, experiments, and insights acquired during my journey in the field of data science.

 ## Connect with Me